GuidesProduct development

 Product features

 This is arguably the most crucial part of your PRD.
 Here, you list all the product features, capabilities, and use cases you’ll deliver in the release.
-In Agile development, this section may also include UX design notes and user stories.
+In Agile development, this section may also include notes and user stories.

 In addition, explain the purpose of each feature and the problem it seeks to address.
 As a best practice, when outlining what the developers need to build, be precise so that they can determine how best to implement it.